 — Kirsten Schimmel, clinic manager with TandCare Apeldoorn

-“The selection procedure was quite intensive: first I was interviewed by recruiter Arjen Versteeg through Skype; later I met the whole DPA team personally in Barcelona.
+“The selection procedure was quite intensive: first I was interviewed by recruiter Arjen Versteeg through Skype; later I met the whole BGB team personally in Barcelona.
 Based on a few tough interviews, a clinical case with a Dutch dentist and a visit to the Netherlands, I was admitted into the project.”
 Several months ensued for Ruslan and his fellow students.
 But everyone was so motivated to start a new life as a dentist in the Netherlands, the three months were over before they knew it.

 From Skype to trial period